 Victoria, aged 13 years old, played on the same team as King Charles at Guards Polo Club.

 Victoria played with her father, Peter Grace OBE, and two players from the US, Dale Smicklas and Joe Muldoon.
-They played against HRH Prince of Wales for the Dorchester Trophy at the Guards Polo Club.
+They played against King Charles for the Dorchester Trophy at the Guards Polo Club.
 Victoria’s team won and Princess Diana awarded the trophies.

 Victoria and Peter coached and played with HRH Prince Talal of Jordan.
 In an event at Ascot Park, Victoria and Prince Talal played with Howard Hipwood (a former 9 goal player) and welcomed Queen Noor to the club.